apache/spark/docs/concepts.rst

 Hooks are also very useful on their own to use in Python scripts, Airflow airflow.operators.PythonOperator, and in interactive environment like iPython or Jupyter Notebook.

+Pools
+'''''

+Some systems can get overwelmed when too many processes hit them at the same time.
+Airflow pools can be used to **limit the execution parallelism** on arbitrary sets of tasks.
+The list of pools is managed in the UI (``Menu -> Admin -> Pools``) by giving the pools a name and assigning it a number of worker slots.
+Tasks can then be associated with one of the existing pools by using the ``pool`` parameter when creating tasks (aka instantiating operators).

+Tasks will be scheduled as usual while the slots fill up.
+Once capacity is reached, runnable tasks get queued and there state will show as such in the UI.
+As slots free up, queued up tasks start running.

+Note that by default tasks aren't assigned to any pool and their execution parallelism is only limited to the executor's setting.